John Corey Whaley: Noggin

 The in between part is still a little fuzzy, but he can tell you that, at some point or another, his head got chopped off and shoved into a freezer in Denver, Colorado.
 Five years later, it was reattached to some other guy's body, and well, here he is.
 Despite all logic, he's still 16 and everything and everyone around him has changed.
 That includes his bedroom, his parents, his best friend, and his girlfriend.
 Or maybe she's not his girlfriend anymore?
 That's a bit fuzzy too.

 Looks like if the new Travis and the old Travis are ever going to find a way to exist together, then there are going to be a few more scars.

 Oh, well, you only live twice.

 Highly Illogical Behavior

 Sixteen-year-old Solomon Reed is agoraphobic.
-He hasn't left the house in three years, two months, and one day, which is fine by him.
-Seventeen-year-old Lisa Praytor has her sights set on the second-best psychology program in the country (she's being realistic).
-But is ambition alone enough to get her in?
-Enter Solomon.
+He hasn't left the house in three years, two months, and one day, which is completely fine by him.
+Lisa Praytor, an ambitious seventeen-year-old, has her sights set on the second-best psychology program in the country (she's being realistic).
 Determined to "fix" Sol, Lisa steps into his world, along with her charming boyfriend Clark, and soon enough the three form an unexpected bond.
-But, as Lisa learns more about Sol and he and Clark grow closer and closer, the walls they've built around themselves start to collapse and their friendships threaten to do the same.
+But, as Lisa learns more about Sol and he and Clark grow closer and closer together, the walls they've built around themselves start to collapse and their friendships threaten to do the same.